MSund12/Study-Buddies/README.md

 3. Create .env file
 In the server folder create a new file titled .env
 In that file paste what was emailed.
-Note the contents of this file is sensitive and do not share it.
+**Remember: Do not share this file publicly, as it contains sensitive information.**

 4. Start Server
-From the server folder, run:
+From the **server** folder, run:
 '''bash
 node server.js
 ```